robotyyd/robotyyd.github.io/_pages/teaching.md

 MEEG671: Introduction to Robotics
 ======
-* 2024 Spring: Teaching Assistant
-* Supervisor: Dr. Panagiotis Artemiadis
+* 2024 Spring Graduate Course supervisor by Dr. Panagiotis Artemiadis
-* Graduate Course
 * Department of Mechanical Engineering
 * University of Delaware